torvalds/linux/Documentation/PCI/pcieaer-howto.rst

 Load PCIe AER Root Driver
 -------------------------

 Some systems have AER support in firmware.
-Enabling Linux AER support at the same time the firmware handles AER would result in unpredictable behavior.
-Therefore, Linux does not handle AER events unless the firmware grants AER control to the OS via the ACPI _OSC method.
+Enabling GNU/Linux AER support at the same time the firmware handles AER would result in unpredictable behavior.
+Therefore, GNU/Linux does not handle AER events unless the firmware grants AER control to the OS via the ACPI _OSC method.
 See the PCI Firmware Specification for details regarding _OSC usage.